-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision P ✓ The school works in partnership with all parents and carers. ✓ The parents/carers of all pupils attend parent/carer evenings, key stage class meetings at the beginning of the year and EYFS new parents meetings. ✓ Pupil's reports are sent home at the end of each term. ✓ Parents are invited into school for various events: Open days/evenings Class/special assemblies Celebrations e.g. Mazey Day Parade and Christmas performances.
-End of project exhibitions. ✓ The school encourages dialogue between families/parents and school through: Reading diaries Individual home/school books Texting service Weekly newsletter Termly curriculum information letters Parents/carers know exactly who to contact if they have any concerns. ✓ Parents are able to contact the school re concerns at any time.
-Appointments/enquiries can be made through the school office. ✓ Families are invited to attend information sessions re supporting their young person at home e.g. literacy and numeracy skills, parents group for pupils with SEND. ✓ Virtual sites e.g.' My Maths' are available so that there is less confusion at home for young people with SEND. ✓ Autistic Champions have been identified and trained. ✓ Parents/carers are supported in attending, and are actively involved in, all TAC/Early Support meetings and reviews. ✓ Parent/carer's views are an integral part of TAC/Early Support meetings and SEN reviews. ✓ Advocacy, if required, is available to ensure the above. ✓ The school has a named Family Support Worker. ✓ All documentation is presented in a format that is accessible to individual parents. ✓ Parents are encouraged to join in with school trips. ✓ Parents are encouraged to support their child with one-to-one reading and other homework.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ The school works in partnership with all parents and carers. ✓ The parents/carers of all pupils attend parent/carer evenings, Key stage class meetings at the beginning of the year and EYFS new parents meetings. ✓ Pupil's reports are sent home at the end of each term. ✓ Parents are invited into school for various events: Open days/evenings Class/special assemblies Celebrations e.g. Mazey Day parade. ✓ The school encourages dialogue between families/parents and school through: Reading diaries Individual home/school books Homework books/learning journals Texting service Weekly newsletter Termly curriculum information letters Parents/carers know exactly who to contact if they have any concerns. ✓ Parents/carers to ✓ Parents are able to contact the school re concerns at any time.
+Appointments/enquiries can be made through the school office. ✓ Letters are sent to parents regarding any group interventions. ✓ Families are invited to attend information sessions re supporting their young person at home e.g. Family Learning group, literacy and numeracy skills, parents group for pupils with SEND. ✓ Virtual sites e.g.' My Maths' are available so that there is less confusion at home for young people with SEND. ✓ Autistic Champions have been identified and trained. ✓ Parents/carers are supported in attending, and are actively involved in, all TAC/Early Support meetings and reviews. ✓ Parent/carer's views are an integral part of TAC/Early Support meetings and SEN reviews. ✓ Advocacy, if required, is available to ensure the above. ✓ The school has a named Family Support Worker. ✓ All documentation is presented in a format that is accessible to individual parents. ✓ Parents are encouraged to join in with school trips. ✓ Parents are encouraged to support their child with one-to-one reading and other homework.

-- ✓ The website enables parents/carers to understand more about what their young person is learning. - ✓ The school operates an open appointment system for all parents bookable at the school office.
+understand more about what their young person is learning.

+✓ The school operates an open

+appointment system for all parents

+bookable at the school office.